cyberark/identity-demo-nodejs/Cyberark-Identity-Login-Widget-Demo/README.md

 ## Web App Configuration
 <a id="tenant-details-setup"></a>
 ### Tenant Details in Code
-* Replace <TENANT_API_FQDN> in 'LoginWidget.html' with your tenant FQDN (Example : if ur tenant url is 'https://abc0123.my.idaptive.app' then FQDN is 'abc0123.my.idaptive.app')
+* Replace <TENANT_API_FQDN> in 'LoginWidget.html' with your tenant FQDN (Example : When the tenant url is 'https://abc0123.my.idaptive.app' then TENANT_API_FQDN will be 'abc0123.my.idaptive.app')
-* Replace <TENANT_URL> in 'server.js' with your tenant url
+* Replace <TENANT_URL> in 'server.js' with actual tenant url

 <a id="integration-steps-with-cyberark-identity-server"></a>
 ### Integration Steps with CyberArk Identity Server